clc3-CloudComputing/jku-ws21/3 Kubernetes/exercise 3.1/README.md

 # Exercise 3.1: Setup of a Kubernetes Cluster

 In this exercise, you will create your own Kubernetes cluster hosted on a public cloud provider.
 For the following exercises, you can either use the [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine/) or the [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/services/kubernetes-service/).
-In case you have no access to a public cloud (because e.g. you do not have a credit card, already used the free credits), you can also start a k8s cluster locally using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).
+In case you have no access to a public cloud (because e.g. you do not have a credit card, already used the free credits), you can also start a k8s cluster locally using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/) or [minikube](https://minikube.sigs.k8s.io/docs/start/).

 ## Google Kubernetes Engine (GKE)